 Although it is not possible to state every purpose for which your information will be used, the following are examples of how it is likely to be used while you are a student:

 - To administer your studies and record academic achievements (e.g. your unit choices, examinations and assessments, and the publication of pass lists)

-- To assist in pastoral and welfare needs (e.g. the counselling service and services to students with disabilities) and medical or emergency needs
+- To assist in pastoral and welfare needs (e.g. the counselling service and services to students with disabilities)

 - To administer financial aspects of your registration as a student (e.g. payment of fees, debt collection)

 - To manage course facilities, such as computing facilities, sports facilities and clubs, and the Library

 - To produce management statistics and to conduct research into the effectiveness of our courses and services